 These errors come up repeatedly, especially for breeders new to sex-linked genetics:

-Selling split males as normals
+Passing split males on as normals

 Expecting daughters to be splits